-In the pages that follow, you will see that you are asked to bring your original car driver’s license as well as a copy of the license (The BRC2-LW also requires an original learner’s permit and learner’s permit copy.
-A motorcycle learner’s permit is not required to take the BRC or the 3W-BRC, but you will need to get a permit after class to apply the road test waiver).
+In the pages that follow, you will see that you are asked to bring your original car driver’s license, as well as a copy of the license, to class.
+(The BRC2-LW also requires an original learner’s permit and learner’s permit copy.)
 Please remember to make your copies and to bring the originals.
 Your RiderCoach(es) will need to see the original and will collect the copies.
 We would like for our coaches to not have to handle your license and/or permit to make copies because you forgot to bring them.

 COVID AND CANCELLATIONS

 If you are sick, or have been in contact with someone that is sick, we don’t want you in our class!
-We are a small business that has been hit hard by being closed at the height of our training season.
+We are a small business that was hit hard by Covid closures.
 We do not want to risk the health of our students and staff.

 To this end, we have made a few adjustments to our normally stringent cancellation policy.
 Our cancellation policy is strict because our classes are small, the demand for them is high, and the training season is short.
-(And now, smaller, higher and shorter!)
 If you reserve a spot and cancel at the last minute or don’t show up, it has an impact on our ability to offer this program.